RikudouSage/PhpFriendClasses/README.md

 This library hooks into composer and replaces the autoloader.

-Whenever you load a class using the autoloader, it gets checked whether it contains a `@FriendClass` annotation and if it does, the class is injected with `\Rikudou\FriendClasses\FriendsTrait` trait which does all the work.
+Whenever you load a class using the autoloader, it gets checked whether it contains a `#[FriendClass]` attribute and if it does, the class is injected with some traits that do all the work.

 The trait defines a magic `__get()` method and using `debug_backtrace()` checks who the caller is.
 If the caller is one of the friend classes, it returns the value of the property, otherwise throws an `Error`.
 If the property does not